itsyouonline/caddy-integration/docs/oauth.md

     login_page  /login

     # login url is the URL that will redirect the user to itsyou.online login page
     # it can be used if you need to create login button
+    # if you add query param called "redirect_back", it will redirect the user to the same page after login
     login_url   /oauth

     # logout url is the URL that will logout the user and redirect him to "/"